prepaidGas/.github/profile/README.md

 Here we're building EVM-based platform for prepaying transactions execution

-On top of the utility, Gas futures market will be created
+The utility allows us to create a Gas futures market then